axel-ft/vim_config/README.md

 - Delete repeated pairs in one time
 - Fly mode

+Auto-pairs is automatically launched with VIM after installation.
+Just type and see.

 ##Colorschemes
 GitHub repo can be found here : https://github.com/flazz/vim-colorschemes

+This plugin adds a bunch of colorschemes to VIM.
+All of them are available after installation.
+To change the colorscheme, just type :colorscheme <NAME_OF_COLORSCHEME> in VIM, or change the colorscheme line in the vimrc file (in ~/.vim folder)

+The default colorscheme installed and activated is Tomorrow-Bright-Night

 ##Fugitive
 GitHub repo can be found here : https://github.com/tpope/vim-fugitive
 ##Limelight